ausbru87/coder-eks-deployment/README.md

 # AWS Deployment

-Production-ready Coder deployment on AWS with EKS, RDS, and full observability.
+Proof of Concept Coder deployment on AWS with EKS, RDS, and full observability.

 ## Features